Patrol981/Neko-Engine/README.md

-# What's Dwarf Engine?
+# What's Neko Engine?

-Dwarf is a game engine targeting C-RPG and RTS genres because author is passionate about theese :relaxed:, so it will work best with this type of games but do feel free to create any other game with it!
+Neko is a game engine targeting C-RPG and RTS genres because author is passionate about theese :relaxed:, so it will work best with this type of games but do feel free to create any other game with it!